DevLucca/terraform-aws-template/README.md

 Terraform is a IaC tool to manage infrastructure between many common Cloud Providers, such as Azure, AWS, Google Cloud Platfform and others.

-> This repository has the only use for managing 'SUPER ENSINO' AWS account and it's resources

 ## Features

 - Create AWS resources